 Clark Club luncheon sets new records

-On an amazing day, we were priviledged to welcome over 165 members of the Haileybury community to this ever growing luncheon.
+On an amazing day, we were privileged to welcome over 165 members of the Haileybury community to this ever growing luncheon.

 The Clark Club luncheon celebrates those who have been graduates of Haileybury for 50 or more years.
 It was established in 2010 where 46 members attended the inaugural luncheon at the Marine Hotel.
 Since then numbers have continued to rise steadily.
 The event moved from the Marine to Milanos in Brighton and then on to its new home at the Sandringham Yacht Club.